Search API Connector Documentation

 - Choose a destination sheet, name your request, and hit Run to see the response data in your sheet.

 Part 3: Create a Custom Request

-Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration.
-When you create a custom request, you add your complete URL into the request URL field.
-You also need to add a Header, where Key =
+Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration, using any of the parameters and endpoints shown in their API documentation.
+To create a custom request, add the complete URL into the request URL field.
+Additionally, include a Header, where Key =

 Authorization, and Value =